Can Large Language Models Adequately Perform Symbolic Reasoning Over Time Series?: Experiment

 \underline{\textbf{Obs.
-3:}} \textbf{Chain-of-thought prompting does not consistently improve performance.} Further introducing CoT prompting does not lead to consistent gains, especially on the CDEs dataset.
-An exception is ChatTS-14B, likely due to its specialized time series reasoning capabilities.
-While increasing test-time compute has been shown to improve outcomes in various tasks~\cite{snell2024scaling}, and CoT can contribute to this effect, similar limitations have been observed in more complex tasks such as those in SciBench~\cite{wang2023scibench}.
+3:}} \textbf{Chain-of-thought prompting does not consistently improve performance.} Except ChatTS-14B, further introducing CoT prompting does not lead to consistent gains, especially on the CDEs dataset, as shown in Figure~\ref{fig: cde_improve}.
+While increasing test-time compute has been shown to improve outcomes in various tasks~\cite{snell2024scaling}, to which CoT can contribute, similar limitations are observed in other benchmarks, e.g., SciBench~\cite{wang2023scibench}.

 \underline{\textbf{Obs.
 4:}} \textbf{Providing problem contexts improves LLM performance.} Across all three tasks, compared to the Naive prompt, LLMs demonstrate the ability to leverage the provided context, resulting in higher numerical performance.
 In this setting, context functions as a form of conditioning, helping to constrain the solution space and guide the model toward more accurate and relevant inferences with a faster convergence rate, as shown in Appendix~\ref{appendix: converge_rate}.